Listen Here

 Ethan Aaron, CEO of Portable: $3 Million Raised to Build a Cloud ETL Tool That Supports the Long Tail of Business Applications

-CEO & Co-Founder of Volt
+CEO & Co-Founder of Definity

 Kaycee Lai